 1) SCHEDULE A PRIVATE.
 As a new client, the Reformer is an excellent way to be introduced to Pilates.
 Nothing beats the one-on-one attention for learning the fundamentals and proper form from the get go.
 As a client with an injury, the Reformer is often used in conjunction with rehabilitation.
 And as a general rule, the Reformer is kinder on the pregnancy body, enabling you to do more of exercises the farther along you get.
 And then there is the client who only wants to do Reformer work, 3X a week.
 We love you.
 Whether you are new, injured, pregnant or a Reformer junkie, working one-on-one on the Reformer is the best thing for you.

 2) REFORM YOUR TOWER: As an experienced Tower client (or an experienced Reformer client somewhere else) you may want to take your practice up to the next level, or in this case, the next piece of equipment.
 Then you want to work with Jan, and only Jan.
 She pairs the clients.
 It is not exactly invite-only, but you do have to be a dedicated practitioner who wants to work a new kind hard.
 Once paired, think Reformer boot camp.
-AND, it is $45 a class.
-The price is not a typo.
+AND, it is $50 a class.